-Psychological & Brain Sciences Building - opened January 2020 The 66,470-square-foot building will be comprised of a mix of offices, dry laboratories, collaboration spaces, classrooms, and student work areas.
-The building will have a direct connection to Spence Labs, which is where the Psychological and Brain Sciences Department is currently housed.
+Psychological and Brain Sciences Building - opened January 2020 The 66,470-square-foot building is comprised of a mix of offices, dry laboratories, collaboration spaces, classrooms, and student work areas.
+The building has a direct connection to Spence Labs, which is where the Psychological and Brain Sciences Department is currently housed.